 Chews would also be the perfect vacation method once I knew the dosage.

-You apply a pea-sized dot of cream to the area and massage it in.
+I applied a pea-sized dot of cream to her paws and massaged it in.

 Interested in trying CBD for your pet?